Achilles Tendonitis Treatment near Fullarton

 Achilles Tendinosis/Tendonopathy

-SA Running Injury Clinic treats many athletes with Achilles Tendon injuries lasting over six months.
-At this advanced pathology stage, the tendon has undergone substantial changes, rendering the condition more challenging to manage.
+At SA Running Injury Clinic, athletes often come to us with Achilles Tendon injuries that have persisted for over six months.
+By this advanced stage, the tendon structure has altered considerably, making the condition harder to address.

 Achilles Tendinopathy, also referred to as Achilles Tendinosis, is an advanced form of chronic Achilles Tendinitis not marked by inflammation.
 Those with this condition have tendons with micro tear breakdown, thickening, and scarring.
 There is generally no warmth or redness at this stage, but the area is still painful when touched.
 SA Running Injury Clinic frequently handles Achilles injuries, serving patients from various nearby suburbs, including Fullarton.